The CM class number one problem for curves of genus $2$

-\begin{lem} Let $M/L$ be a Galois extension of number fields and $\q$ be a prime \mbox{of $M$} over an odd prime ideal $\p$ (that is, the prime $\p$ lies over an odd prime in $\QQ$) of $L$.
+We will use the following well-known result. \begin{lem} Let $M/L$ be a Galois extension of number fields and $\q$ be a prime of~$M$ over an odd prime number.
 Then there is no surjective homomorphism from a subgroup of $I_\q$ to a Klein four group $V_4$. \end{lem}